If you love pesto, you’re going to love Parsley Pesto. Parsley pesto is a spin on traditional pesto and similar to kale pesto recipe.

 - PASTA – Simply mix it into fresh pasta (we love it with fresh linguine)

-- PIZZA SAUCE – are you tired of traditional red pizza sauce, replace it with some fresh parsley pesto.
+- PIZZA SAUCE – Are you tired of traditional red pizza sauce?
+Replace it with some fresh parsley pesto.

 - SANDWICHES – Works great as a spread for tons of sandwiches.